aiscend-research/smallholder-irrigation-dataset/src/features/README.md

 For a particular window, data may be missing (if there is no satellite imagery within that timeframe) or invalid (if there are clouds covering the image)

-- **Cloud Detection** After retrieving all bands, we use module `s2cloudless` to detect pixels affected by clouds or cloud shadows.
-These pixels are set to -9999 across all bands to indicate missing/invalid data.
+- **Cloud/cirrus** The server-masked product sets reflectance and SCL to −9999 where SCL∈{9,10}.
+Locally we also enforce consistency when reading the masked file (reflectance forced to −9999 wherever SCL is −9999) to eliminate residual.

 - **Missing Images** In rare cases, a time window may have no available satellite imagery.
-When this occurs, all pixels are assigned a value of -9999 to indicate missing data.
-Additionally, we set `cloud_fraction = 1.0` in the corresponding metadata file.
+When this occurs, we write an all-NO_DATA slice and record cloud_fraction = 1.0 in JSON.

+- **Soft Drop** If a step has a very large NO_DATA fraction (e.g., ≥80%), we keep the T=37 timeline but write that slice as all −9999 and flag it in JSON.
+This preserves temporal alignment for modeling while avoiding most-empty slices.

 ### Data Quality Assessment and Visualization